 No Bank Account

-Single mothers with bad credit and no banks account also find it difficult to qualify for an unsecured personal loan.
+Single mothers with a bad credit history and no banks account also find it difficult to qualify for a personal loan.
 Most non-prime lenders require this information to safeguard their investment.

 - Verifies that the person is real and not attempting fraud

 - Enables the lender to send funds electronically after an approval

 - Auto drafting the bank account ensures prompt payment

 Open a checking account before borrowing money.
 Avoid a shady operation.
 Beware of any company promising a quick approval to someone with no ability to write checks or return the funds safely and securely.